vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 26. FAQ widgets

 == Changelog ==
+= 1.6.6 =
+- Added in a captcha option for the submit question shortcode
+- Fixed an HTML validation error

+= 1.6.5 =
+- Updated color select sanitizing function

+= 1.6.4 =
+- Removed unnecessary code from AJAX processing file
+- Improved admin data processing

+= 1.6.3 =
+- Added a nonce field to the settings form

+= 1.6.2 =
+- Minor admin styling update

+= 1.6.1 =
+- Minor performance enhancement

+= 1.6.0 =
+- Added in a new FAQ style, contemporary
+- Fixed an apply_filters issue with the_title
+- Internationalized a few strings

+= 1.5.40 =
+- Fixed a number of minor styling issues

 = 1.5.39 =
 - Maintenance update (notices removed, pageload speed enhancements, small CSS fixes, etc.)